elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	WWPN\_Pod2\_B Port Wwn Assignment 3 3

 We are using the bottom two.
-Just to see the pattern of the pool let&#8217;s check out one of them:
+Just to see the pattern of the pool let's check out one of them:

 	p2-ucsm-A# scope org